NASA-AMMOS/Landform/Web/README.md

         * required binaries from `../TilingServer/bin/Release` under `bin`
 1. Optional - test the Docker container locally.
     1. This will require a local installation of [Docker](https://www.docker.com) host.
-    1. Check `venueName` in `config.js` - the server will connect to live AWS services for that venue.
-The `venueName` that will be used is determined by the `NODE_ENV` environment variable in the shell where the `local-deploy` script is run, even though in the container `NODE_ENV=production` always.
-Typically this results in `venueName=landformweb-dev`, which is appropriate for testing.
+    1. `npm run show-venue` - the server will connect to live AWS services for that venue.
+       1. The `venueName` that will be used is determined by the `NODE_ENV` environment variable in the shell where the `local-deploy` script is run, even though in the container `NODE_ENV=production` always.
+This enables testing a local deployment connected to a private AWS venue.
     1. `npm run local-deploy -- [-f|--force] [-i|--interactive] [-d|--debug]` to re-build the Docker container and run it locally.
 The name of the docker container is given by the value of `deployEnvironment` from `config.js`, using the value of `NODE_ENV` in the shell where the `local-deploy` script runs.
 Typically `deployEnvironment=landformweb-dev`, which is appropriate for testing.
     1. Options:
         * `--force`: use existing `landformweb.zip` even if it might be outdated